News

 Availability is ok in Glasgow, Edinburgh and the central belt.

-In rural Scotland with accommodation there are some candidates and you may get applicants if wages are decent, suggesting £11 to £12 per hour or a salary of between £23,000 - £25,000.
+In rural Scotland with accommodation there are very few candidates and you may get applicants if wages are decent, suggesting £11 to £13 per hour or a salary of between £22,000 - £25,000.
 The more money you can pay the better the availability there is.
-We are also suggesting thinking outside the box such as including one weekend off a month, working 4 days a week and other training and incentive schemes.

 Commis chefs